mvsoom/thesis/experiments/gfm/README.md

 ## Examplar: `hard_gci`

 - periodickernel consistently performs worst => encouraging news, because IKLP uses this, so we can expect improvements

+  - This is because of smoothness + it can't model the hard GCI jump (needs to be smoothly joined at period end and beginning)

 - There is the expected correlation between `d` and `tack:{d}`, ie, `d`-approximation of the examplar favours `tack:d` consistently

   - But, for `d = {0,1}` tack:0 and tack:1 on par with matern12 and matern32, respectively; equal within error